 Garnish with a flamed orange peel and a dehydrated orange wheel (a fresh orange wheel can be used instead).

 *Raspberry syrup: Add 1 quart water, 1 quart granulated sugar and 1 cup raspberries to a saucepan and bring to a low boil.
 Simmer for five minutes.
-Allow to cool completely, and strain out solids.
-Will keep, refrigerated in an airtight container, for up to two weeks.
+Allow to cool completely, and strain out the solids.
+The syrup will keep, refrigerated in an airtight container, for up to two weeks.